libxml-raku/LibXML-raku/docs/Node.md

     method nodePath() returns Str

 This function is not specified for any DOM level: It returns a canonical structure based XPath for a given node.

+### method isBlank

+    method isBlank() returns Bool

+True if this is a text node or processing instruction thats contains only blank content

 ### method isSameNode